Valerie Gage MBACP (Reg.) Counsellor | Clinical Supervisor | Facilitator

 Training, qualifications & experience

 I studied at The City Literary Institute (CityLit) where I undertook years of experiential training.
 This enabled me to get in touch with my difficult experiences, and begin the process of self-discovery and healing, so that I could learn to safely hold you as we work together through whatever experiences feel most pressing to you.
 This allowed me to develop the skills and qualities necessary to practice as a Therapeutic Counsellor.

-I have worked in a variety of settings which has allowed me to gain experience of working safely with anxiety, depression and their various manifestations, sexual abuse, relationship issues, domestic abuse, sexual assault, trauma, post-traumatic stress, and self-harming behaviours.
-I also have experience of working with the impact of pregnancy, miscarriage and sudden infant death (SIDS).
+I have worked in a variety of settings and have gained experience of working safely with anxiety/generalised anxiety disorder, depression and their various manifestations, sexual abuse, relationship issues, domestic abuse, sexual assault, trauma, post-traumatic stress, pregnancy loss, sudden infant death (SIDS) and self-injury.
+I also have 16 years personal experience of working with autism.

 - Diploma in Therapeutic Counselling